 The carrying values of our variable-rate mortgages and other loans approximate their fair values.
 We estimate the fair values of consolidated fixed-rate mortgages using cash flows discounted at current borrowing rates and other indebtedness using cash flows discounted at current market rates.
 We estimate the fair values of consolidated fixed-rate unsecured notes using quoted market prices, or, if no quoted market prices are available, we use quoted market prices for securities with similar terms and maturities.
-The book value of our consolidated fixed-rate mortgages and unsecured indebtedness including commercial paper was \$22.1 billion at both March 31, 2017 and December 31, 2016.
-The fair values of these financial instruments and the related discount rate assumptions as of March 31, 2017 and December 31, 2016 are summarized as follows:
+The book value of our consolidated fixed-rate mortgages and unsecured indebtedness, including commercial paper, was \$21.7 billion and \$22.1 billion as of June 30, 2017 and December 31,